0bob0/TAFE-C-/README.md

 Since the introduction of the Gregorian calendar (in 1582), the following rule is used to determine the kind of year:

-if the year number isn't divisible by four, it's a common year;
+if the year number isnt divisible by four, its a common year;
-otherwise, if the year number isn't divisible by 100, it's a leap year;
+otherwise, if the year number isnt divisible by 100, its a leap year;
-otherwise, if the year number isn't divisible by 400, it's a common year;
+otherwise, if the year number isnt divisible by 400, its a common year;
-otherwise, it's a leap year.
+otherwise, its a leap year.
-Look at the code in the editor - it only reads a year number, and needs to be completed with the instructions implementing the test we've just described.
+Look at the code in the editor - it only reads a year number, and needs to be completed with the instructions implementing the test weve just described.

 The code should output one of two possible messages, which are Leap year or Common year, depending on the value entered.

 It would be good to verify if the entered year falls into the Gregorian era, and output a warning otherwise: Not within the Gregorian calendar period.
 Tip: use the != and % operators.

-Test your code using the data we've provided.
+Test your code using the data weve provided.

 Test Data
 Sample input: 2000